 - Provide you with information about other services we offer that are similar to those you have already requested of us or enquired about;

 - Contact you to provide you with information about our services that we feel you would benefit from and have an interest in.
 We rely on your consent provided to us or to the Oliver Searle Partnership to enable us to contact you in this regard; or

 - Comply with legal obligations to which we may be subject.

 Contractual obligation to provide personal data and consequences for failing to do so

 To allow Lumenia to provide services to you, it is necessary for you to provide Lumenia with your personal data.
 If you do not provide Lumenia with your personal data required to download a report, you will not be able to view Lumenia’s publications.
+When you download a report from the Lumenia website, an account is created for you on our website so that you can download additional publications.
+If you wish to have your account deleted, please email firstname.lastname@example.org.
 If you do not provide Lumenia with your personal data required on the website forms, we will not be able to contact you.